AbhishekPragada/Weather-WEB/README.md

 ## Output

-The website can be created by rendering html and css files. :computer:
+The website can be created by rendering ejs and css files. :computer:

 *NOTE : CSS file cannot be rendered directly we need to use the following command in the app.js file*